zlkca/partner-android/README.md

-# partner-android is a android app
+# partner-android is an android app to help manage your client